joshi-rutuja/Flutter-dockerfile/README.md

    b.
 Add the attached Dockerfile into the Project root

    c.
-Create a server Directory and a server.sh file inside the server folder
+Create a Directory named as server and a server.sh file inside the server folder

 ##  3. Containerizing the WebApp locally